appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ```
 > Note
 >
-> `transformResponse` function is expected to return data in following structure.
+> `transformResponse` function is expected to return data in the following structure.

 ```json
     {